 Three years later, in 1979 at age 86, she died of a stroke.
 At her death, Pickford and Rogers had been married 42 years.

 Buddy Rogers later sold Pickfair to Los Angeles Lakers owner, Dr. Jerry Buss, who sold it to entertainer Pia Zadora and her husband.
 The couple demolished Pickfair and constructed a new home on the site.
 There was a huge outcry about the destruction of such an historical property but Zadora claimed it had been left in great disrepair and was riddled with termites.

 Buddy Rogers died in 1999 at age 94.
 He was honored by the Academy of Motion Picture Arts and Sciences with the Jean Hersholt Humanitarian Award in 1986.

-Both married in their late teens and drifted into odd jobs.
-Roxanne married a boy Pickford did not approve of.
+Both Ron and Roxanne married in their late teens and drifted into odd jobs.
+Pickford couldn’t stand Roxanne’s husband.
 She went on to have a daughter and died in her 50s from osteoporosis.

 The odd thing about parents – adopted or otherwise – flawed as they can be, is that children are hardwired to forgive.

 When remembering his adopted mother, Mary Pickford, Ron is gracious, “Things didn’t work out that much, you know.
 But I’ll never forget her.
 I think that she was a good woman.”

 Official photographs are a world unto themselves – everyone smiles, everyone looks hopeful. ♛